What is the Manufacturing Execution System (MES)?

 • It monitors manufacturing activities throughout the industry and links them in lead time.

-• It helps to control the manufacturing supply chain
+• It helps to control the manufacturing supply chain.

 • Improves the quality of the product by providing real-time quality data checks.

-• Eradicates valueless activities like paperwork
+• Eradicates valueless activities like paperwork.

 • It helps to find the faults easily.

-• Supports complicated workflow process
+• Supports complicated workflow processes.

-• Reduces manufacturing cycle time and data entry time
+• Reduces manufacturing cycle time and data entry time.

 • It helps to improve delivery performance and customer service.